 For questions about this document contact the Division of Microbiology Devices at 301-796-5455 and Janice Washington at 301-796-6207 or by email at email@example.com.

 Center for Devices and Radiological Health

 Office of In Vitro Diagnostics and Radiological Health

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guideline or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1788) to identify the guideline you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the document.
+Please use the document number 1788 to identify the document you are requesting.

 Table of Contents

 - Device Description Containing the Information Specified in the Special Control Guideline

 - Nucleic acid extraction

 - Analytical Sensitivity (Limit of Detection)